Pshy0/micecraft/source/init/Head.md

 ---

 ### **Module:setSync** ( `playerName`: string )
 Seeks for the player with the lowest latency to make them the sync, or establishes the selected one.
-Seeks for the player with the lowest latency for syncing.

 **Parameters:**